agarwalsarthak121/web_crawlers/README.md

+To install pynotify module use this command :

+>> sudo apt-get install python-notify

 torrent_mail.py

 >> Helps you download a torrent on your pc by just sending an email.
 Send an email to the email id (which you used while running the program) with subject as 'torrent movie_name' and your torrent will start downloading.
 You can add any number of torrents by sending multiple mails.